Arx-Fatalis-NWN/public-worlds/README.md

-# worlds
+# Public Arx Fatalis NWN Worlds
-The worlds repo for the Arx world creators to submit their worlds.
+The public repo for the public Arx Fatalis NWN worlds for the community to contribute to.